ONH 1 // The First Days

 Dads definitely take it the hardest.

 April 30, 2008

 I feel like my life has started over from the beginning and I’m having to re-do all the difficult ‘firsts.’
-The first time she cried in her crib AFTER we knew: I couldn’t BEAR to let her put herself back to sleep.
+The first time she cried in her crib AFTER we knew: I couldn’t bear to let her put herself back to sleep.
 I rushed in, touched her, and whispered, “I’m here, I’m here.
-You can’t see me, but Mommy’s right here.
-I won’t ever leave you, I’m right here.”
+You can’t see me, but Mommy’s right here.”

-The first time I left her with my mother-in-law so I could run errands: I gave Sandra a 30-minute crash course on how to care for a blind infant, left pages of instructions, and shed tears on the way to the store.
+The first time I left her with my mother-in-law so I could run errands: I gave Sandra a 30-minute crash course, left pages of instructions, and shed tears on the way to the store.
 And the first Sunday we walked into church: Everyone knew, and they looked at us.
 All the same look: heads cocked a little to the side, sad eyes, grim smiles.
 The sanctuary was thick with pity and I tried to make eye contact with as few people as possible.
 Only a few decided to say something to us.
-But the kind of people that decided to broach the subject are the kind of socially unaware people that say stupid things.
-In hindsight, they probably weren’t stupid.
-In fact, they were very well-meaning, but they just didn’t understand.
+Most of them, in hindsight, were well meaning and kind, but they just didn’t understand – and it was awful.

 “Well, you know, everything works together for good.”
-Yes, I DO know that.
 Your daughter didn’t have to be blind for the good.

 “I know how you feel, my nephew is legally blind and he had to have all these surgeries…” Let me stop you right there.
 Your nephew?
 He had surgery options?
 You have no idea how we feel.

 And so, I am indebted to a few tender people, full of compassion and wisdom that said helpful things during these first weeks.